 During the height of the COVID-19 pandemic, we witnessed an appalling demonstration of what happens when a non-expert makes a policy decision without understanding or respecting expert opinion.
-Donald Trump’s arrogance hit a dangerously new high when he stood on the White House Balcony, fresh out of hospital and still infected with COVID-19 and ripped his mask off in front of the press.
+Donald Trump’s arrogance hit a dangerous new high when he stood on the White House Balcony, fresh out of hospital and still infected with COVID-19 and ripped his mask off in front of the press.

 In a perfect world, the people holding power would make decisions based on sound advice from well-informed, well-meaning experts.
 But in the real world, decision-makers often ignore the advice they receive.
 In some cases, arrogance is to blame.
 But in other situations, leaders receive great advice in the form of thorough, carefully reasoned documents—yet they somehow don’t hear it.

-Let’s give such leaders (Trump aside) the benefit of the doubt.
-Let’s assume they want to make a sound judgement based on expert knowledge, but something prevents them from understanding and acting on expert input.
-That “something” could be the writer’s failure to mitigate these four risks of writing for non-experts:
+But, let’s give decision-makers (other than Trump) the benefit of the doubt.
+Let’s assume they want to make a sound judgement based on expert knowledge, but that something prevents them from absorbing and acting on expert input.

 Risk #1: The Non-Expert Won’t be Able to Navigate the Document